-A BOGO coupon, therefore, is a coupon that your customers can use to redeem one of these deals.
+In the context of online sales with WooCommerce, a BOGO coupon is a coupon that your customers can use to redeem one of these types of deals.

 Advanced Coupons is an extension plugin for WooCommerce that adds extra features to your standard coupon interface.
 One of those features is for running Buy One, Get One style deals.

 The BOGO deals feature is under the General tab on your coupon edit screen.